Mnilsson183/texture/readme.md

 # Text Editor in C

 This is a basic C text editor that allows you to edit text in your terminal.
-It is a minimalistic text editor designed to run in a terminal with raw mode enabled.
+It is a minimalistic text editor designed to run in a terminal.

 ## Table of Contents